UCI-GDIM31/w0-setup-check-in-kyingie/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+    A document describing the layout of the video game?

 2. Scope management
+    I think it had to do with time management and how to finish tasks on time?

 3. Iteration
+    Repeat, feedback, and repeat.

 4. Object-Oriented programming
+    N/A

 5. Model-View-Controller architecture
+    N/A

 ## Complete!